 In these tab, customize the framework run or debug procedure by specifying additional parameters.

-In this text box, specify the string to be passed to the Virtual Machine for launching the bundles.
-If the string is too long and does not fit in the text box, click and type the desired string in the VM Options dialog. |
+|In this field, specify the string to be passed to the Virtual Machine for launching the bundles.
+If the string is too long and does not fit in the field, click and type the desired string in the VM Options dialog. |

-When specifying the options, follow these rules:
+When specifying JVM options, follow these rules:

-In this text box, type a list of arguments to be passed to the program in the format you would use in the command line.
-If the string is too long and does not fit in the text box, click the button and type the desired arguments in the Program Parameters dialog. |
+|In this field, type a list of arguments to be passed to the program in the format you would use in the command line.
+If the string is too long and does not fit in the field, click the button and type the desired arguments in the Program Parameters dialog. |

 Use the same rules as for specifying the VM options.

 By default, the project JDK is used to run the bundles.
-If you want to specify an alternative JDK or JRE here, select it from the drop-down list.
+If you want to specify an alternative JDK or JRE here, select it from the list.

 |Use this area to specify the runtime path of the framework. |

 Include All Bundles in Class Path

-Select this check box to have all the selected bundles included in the classpath.
+Select this checkbox to have all the selected bundles included in the classpath.

 Additional Framework Properties

-Select this check box to enable debugging.
+Select this checkbox to enable debugging.